STU 1211 / Fall 2020

 The rail corridor acts as a spine for the movement of material and people in situ, as well as regionally in the exchange of processed shellfish, ground up shells as soil fertilizer, and byproducts to restaurants, markets, farmers, and residents.

-This collectively-managed shellfish economy, serviced by the coastal rail and abandoned rails that the towns' industries originally grew upon, restores the reliance on the resources of the water and diverse services of the railroad.
+This collectively-managed shellfish economy, serviced by the coastal rail and abandoned rails that the towns' industries originally grew upon, restores the reliance on the resources of the water and diverse social and economic services of the railroad.
 Simultaneously, the memory of Revere Beach as a cultural hallmark for the community is retained.